Bobrac3023/Project4_roshan/README.md

 # PROJECT4_ROSHAN - The Soul of India

-## Introduction-Purpose of the Project

-This project is based on a popular western India Maharashtrian hotel named Mai's Kitchen which traditionally serves authenticic and mouth watering cusine.
-The name **MAI** means **mother** in ***Marathi*** language.
-The client can reserve a table online at a date and time of their choice and based on circumstances can change or delete the reservations.
-The website is responsive, based on agile methodology and uses frontend development tools and technologies to provide a good UI/UX experience.
+## Introduction

+The name “Mai” means “Mother” in the Marathi language — spoken in the state of Maharashtra, a large and culturally rich region in western India.
+Maharashtra is renowned for its mouth-watering cuisine that delights the senses and nourishes the soul.

+Mai’s Kitchen is a tribute to this culinary heritage, offering patrons an authentic taste of Maharashtrian flavors in a modern dining experience.

 ## Project Summary

-- This is a Django-based restaurant reservation system for an "Authentic Maharashtrian Restaurant".
+This project is a Django-based restaurant reservation system built for "Mai's Kitchen".

+- Design Philosophy
+  - Built using the Agile methodology with iterative enhancements and user feedback
+  - Designed with a responsive layout, optimized for both mobile and desktop users

+- Project Overview
-- It follows Django's MVT (Model-View-Template) architecture:
+  - It follows Django's MVT (Model-View-Template) architecture that enables customers to:

-- It allows users to
     - View homepage content and reviews.
+    - Make table reservations online
-  - Create,Read,Update,Delete (CRUD) reservations (with login).
+    - View their upcoming reservations
+    - Update or cancel their bookings as needed
     - Submit feedback. ( with and without login)
     - View contact info. ( embedded google map , email,contact number and timing)

   - It includes:
     - HTML templates for various pages.
     - Django models for Reservation and Feedback.
     - Forms to submit reservations and feedback.
     - Views for form handling, CRUD operations, and displaying data.

 - Templates (HTML)
   - base.html: Master layout (header, footer)